 If your home doesn’t have an air conditioner or your central air conditioner has breathed its last, you’ll need a new one.
 When calculating the cost, you also have to factor in the installation costs.
 In some cases this cost exceeds the actual price of the AC itself.

-A central air conditioner can cost anywhere between $1000 to $3000.
-This depends on its power rating and the area you need to cover as well.
+A central air conditioner can cost anywhere between $1000 to $4000.
+This depends on its power rating and the area you need to cover.

 A central air conditioning is an essential appliance in your house.
 It keeps your home cool so you can endure the hot summer months.
 Since summers are getting hotter every year, the dependence on air conditioners is also rising.